stefanospin7/video_converter/README.md

 sudo apt-get install ffmpeg
 ```

-Development
-This app is developed for Debian Linux systems.

 ## Download
 To use it just dowload the bundle folder inside the download repo, install ffmpeg and then click on the video_converter file